jayanikrishna/Government-Policy-Education-AI-Chatbot/README.md

 Your feedback is valuable to us!
 If you have any suggestions, feature requests, or encounter any issues while using the chatbot, please don't hesitate to [open an issue](../../issues) on GitHub.

-## License

-This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the code for both commercial and non-commercial purposes.
-See the [LICENSE](LICENSE) file for details.

 ---

-Thank you for your interest in the Government Policy Education AI Chatbot.
+Thank you for your interest in the PolicyPeda  .
 We hope this project contributes to greater public awareness and understanding of government policies, ultimately fostering informed decision-making and civic engagement.